 HOW TO REACH THE ISLAND OF CAPRAIA

 The only passenger ferries that connect the island of Capraia depart from the port of Livorno and are operated by Toremar.
-Here you will find times and the ability to book online your ferry to the island of Capraia.
 The time spent in the crossing between Livorno and the island of Capraia varies between 2 hours and 45 minutes and 3 hours and 30 minutes.

 - AA.
 VV.
 “Toscana” Guide Rosse Touring Club Italiano, 2007